Croatia on a map

 Restaurants with Gluten Free options:

-Day 5: Plitvice Lakes National Park
+Day 5: Explore Gluten-Free Dining and Nature in Plitvice Lakes

 Nature lovers, this one’s for you.
 Plitvice’s waterfalls and wooden walkways are pure magic.
 Degenija’s got your Croatia gluten free lunch covered.